astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

 is designed to hold the input, intermediate and output data files of an arbitrary number of analyses.
 It can be seen as an kind of underlying "internal data base".
 It is however not making use of any real databases (such as mysql) as it just relies on the file system organisation.

-When catalog files are put at the appropriate location (according to their catalog types), intermediate data products final results are sorted in such a way as to co-exist with equivalent files obtained from other catalogs analyses.
+When catalog files are put at the appropriate location (according to their catalog types), intermediate data products and final results are sorted in such a way as to co-exist with equivalent files obtained from other analyses.
 The idea is to ``save`` the results of as many analyses as wanted side by side in as logical an organisation as possible.
-There are also however option to overwrite or delete any Phosphoros outputs.
+There are also however options to overwrite or delete any Phosphoros outputs.

 The standard procedure is to ``import`` auxiliary data files, such as filter transmission or SEDs, into this kind of underlying data base.
 As it relies on the file system, any operation performs with the GUI such as ``importing``, ``moving`` of ``deleting`` files as a simple shell command line